kimhy365/AttentionCNN/README.md

-# Small Object Classification Dataset for AOI Systems
+# Attention-based CNN for Small Object Classification

 ## 📚 Overview
 This dataset was created as part of our research on **small object classification in Automated Optical Inspection (AOI) systems**.
 It is publicly available to facilitate reproducibility and further advancements in the field.